prody/rhapsody-tutorials/README.md

-# rhapsody-tutorials
+# Rhapsody tutorials

-collection of Jupyter Notebooks with tutorials for Rhapsody
+Collection of Jupyter notebooks containing:
+* tutorials for basic and advanced usage of Rhapsody,
+* data and instructions to reproduce results from the main publication.